 We note that every item in the XQuery data model also carries a type annotation.
 Examples of such annotations are integer (for atoms) and element of type Bibliography (for element nodes).
 Potentially, these type annotations can also be untypedAtomic (for atoms) or untyped (for nodes) indicating that the item was not validated against a schema.
 XQuery uses the type annotations of validated inputs during (1) static and dynamic type-checking1 and (2) the evaluation of type-tests (such as instance-of and typeswitch).
 In our context, such type annotations are irrelevant however.
-Indeed, our aim is to study well-definedness, which is more fundamental than static or dynamic type-checking.
-Furthermore, we will not consider type tests, as we have already shown in Section 2.4 that these quickly turn the well-definedness problem undecidable.
+Indeed, the aim of this paper is to study well-definedness, which is more fundamental than static or dynamic type-checking.
+Furthermore, we do not consider type-tests, as these are already known to quickly turn the welldefinedness problem undecidable [37].
 Values in our data model therefore correspond to unvalidated values in the XQuery data model.
 All references to the semantics of XQuery should hence also be understood to mean "the semantics of XQuery when the input is unvalidated".